-Customer concentration is one of the risks that need to be appraised while analyzing business situation of any company.
-Hero Motocorp Ltd is one of the largest established players in Indian two wheeler segments.
+Customer concentration is one of the risks that need to be appraised while analyzing the business situation of any company.
+Hero Motocorp Ltd is one of the largest established players in the Indian two-wheeler segments.
 Munjal Auto Industries Ltd and Hero Motocorp Ltd are from the same promoter group; hence, the probability of continuity of repeat order is very high.
-However, Munjal Auto Industries Ltd is expected to feel the heat during tough business times of Hero Motocorp Ltd. Therefore, players who have widely diversified customer base are valued higher by the market.
+However, Munjal Auto Industries Ltd is expected to feel the heat during tough business times of Hero Motocorp Ltd. Therefore, players who have a widely diversified customer base are valued higher by the market.

-Why does Price drops more with Slight Decline in Operating Performance:
+Why does Price drop more with a Slight Decline in Operating Performance:

-“when sales/profit drops a little bit on QoQ basis (in the cases of Munjal Auto Industries Ltd, Samkrg Pistons etc.) stock prices drops over 30-40% range, from 12 pe to 8 pe.”
+“when sales/profit drops a little bit on QoQ basis (in the cases of Munjal Auto Industries Ltd, Samkrg Pistons etc.) stock prices drop over 30-40% range, from 12 pe to 8 pe.”

-Most of the times, stock price movements are inexplicable; therefore, any attempt to comment on reasons of decline or increase of stock prices is mere a wild guess.
+Most of the times, stock price movements are inexplicable; therefore, any attempt to comment on reasons for decline or increase in stock prices is merely a wild guess.
 However, it is generally seen that the stock prices of companies with low profitability margins are more volatile than the stock prices of companies with high profitability margins.
-This is because companies with low profitability margins have higher probability of turning in operating losses with very small decline in sales turnover.
-This increased risk is reflected in higher “beta”.
+This is because companies with low profitability margins have a higher probability of turning in operating losses with a very small decline in sales turnover.
+This increased risk is reflected in a higher “beta”.

 Why do Investors Sell Good Businesses at Cheap Valuations:

-“Why is there so difference in their valuation between Motherson Sumi Systems Ltd and Bosch Ltd?”
+“Why is there so much difference in their valuation between Motherson Sumi Systems Ltd and Bosch Ltd?”

-I would repeat that any attempt to comment on reasons of decline or increase of stock prices is mere a wild guess.
-However, the financial data of two companies reflects a clear advantage for Bosch Ltd, which can be one of the reasons for market to value Bosch higher.
+I would repeat that any attempt to comment on reasons for the decline or increase of stock prices is merely a wild guess.
+However, the financial data of the two companies reflects a clear advantage for Bosch Ltd, which can be one of the reasons for the market to value Bosch higher.

-Bosch has higher fixed asset turnover accompanied with higher profitability margins.
+Bosch has a higher fixed asset turnover accompanied by higher profitability margins.
 The combined impact of these two factors is that Bosch is able to:

 - Generate more sales revenue from investment in its assets.